 How to open an SCR file

 To use an SCR file as your Windows screensaver:

 - Move the SCR file to your main Windows directory.
 For example, in Windows 10, move your file to the (C:)\Windows\System32 directory.

 - In the Windows search bar, type "screen saver."
 Select the Change screen saver option from the search results.

 - The Screen Saver Settings window appears.
 From the Screen saver dropdown menu, select your SCR file.
 Customize the remainder of your screen saver settings, and then click Apply.

 Because SCR files are executable files, you should not open an SCR file or use it as a screen saver if you cannot verify its legitmacy or source.
 SCR files obtained from outside Windows have been known to contain viruses and other malware.

-Programs that open SCR files
+Programs that open or reference SCR files

 Since script files are saved in a text format, they can often be edited in a basic text editor.